LucksLab/Brown_Phillips_Semi-Automated_Biosensor_Manufacturing_2024/README.md

 ### *Opentrons Protocols*

-Opentrons protocols `Figure_1_Sensor_Build.json` and `Figure_2_Sensor_Build.py` can be uploaded into the Opentrons app, which will them provide information on deck set up and allow for the protocols to be ran.
+Opentrons protocols `Figure_1_Sensor_Build.json` and `Figure_2_Sensor_Build.py` can be uploaded into the Opentrons app, which will then provide information on deck set up and allow for the protocols to be run.